nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 * NuGet: Reference package `NUnit.Extension.NUnitV2.Driver` in your project
 * Chocolatey: `choco install nunit-extension-nunit-v2-driver`
-* Also bundled with the `NUnit.Console` NuGet and msi packages.
+* Also bundled with the `NUnit.Console` NuGet and MSI packages.

 ### Usage